 If you’re under 5/24, getting a Chase business card is a no brainer.
 Get the Ink Business Preferred℠ Credit Card which offers 80,000 points after $5000 spend within 3 months and earns triple points on the first $150,000 spend on travel, telecommunications, shipping and advertising on social-media and search engines.
 It even comes with protection for your cell phone if you pay using the card.
 Since most business cards don’t report on your personal credit, they won’t usually count towards your 5/24 total.

 Then if you’re under 5/24, getting another great Chase personal card makes sense.
-The best online card offer is for the Chase Sapphire Preferred Card: 50,000 points after $4000 spend within 3 months and 5000 more points for adding a no annual fee authorized user and making a purchase on the card within 3 months.
+The best online card offer is for the Chase Sapphire Preferred Card: 50,000 points after $4000 spend within 3 months.
 This is a $0 annual fee the first year (then $95) card that earns double points on travel and dining.

 But if you’re at 5/24, you may be stuck.
 These are great products and it’s not that you simply aren’t eligible for a signup bonus, many applicants will be declined for the product.
 Although it’s well known that 5/24 doesn’t seem to apply to the British Airways Visa Signature® Card, IHG® Rewards Club Premier Credit Card, or The World Of Hyatt Credit Card.